Answered By: Allison Ball

 reference should provide complete information about a source and where it can be found.
 All references must have at least one paired in-text citation and are added at the end of your paper following a specific format.

-Here's a reference for the same in-text citation above in APA style:
+Here's an example reference for the in-text citations above in APA style:

 Should I use APA or MLA?